ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general_aci.rst

     $ ansible-test sanity --python 2.7 lib/ansible/modules/network/aci/aci_tenant.py

 Meanwhile, the ACI modules have moved into a collection.
-Please refer to the links below that provide detailed guidance how to setup you environment and test the collection.
+Please refer to the links below, which provide detailed guidance how to setup your environment and test the collection.

 .. seealso::